opendistro-for-elasticsearch/k-NN/README.md

 ./gradlew -Dtest.debug=1 integTest
 ```

-The test runner JVM will start suspended and wait for a debugger to attach to `localhost:5005` before running the tests
+The test runner JVM will start connect to a debugger attached to `localhost:5005` before running the tests

 ## Basic Usage